-Named as one of the leading environmental attorneys in Pennsylvania by Chambers USA, Joel’s practice focuses on brownfields redevelopment, the environmental aspects of corporate and real estate transactions, regulatory compliance counseling and environmental litigation.
-Joel advises on:
+Named as one of the leading environmental attorneys in Pennsylvania by Chambers USA, Joel focuses his practice on brownfields redevelopment, the environmental aspects of corporate and real estate transactions, regulatory compliance counseling and environmental litigation.

 - Permit procurement